How to make friends at University

 8. Seek similarity and celebrate differences

-This isn’t mean girls you don’t need to be part of the plastics, be friends with whoever you want.
+This isn’t Mean Girls; you don’t need to be part of the plastics - be friends with whoever you want.
 University is a very diverse place.
-By being yourself you'll feel good, build your confidence and you're more likely to find like minded people.
+By being yourself you'll feel good, build your confidence and you're more likely to find similar people.
 By being accepting of others you also will find you'll get on lovely with loads of different people.
 A great tip is to show interest in other peoples interests.
 You might learn something new and develop your tastes, plus you'll make that person feel good, a sure way to make friends.